AdobeDocs/commerce-admin-developer/src/pages/pattern-library/containers/slideouts-modals-overlays.md

 ## Use of Modal Overlay

 Overlays, for the purposes of this document, generally refer to any content that appears over the primary page when triggered.
-Overlays also refer more specifically to those containers used to present actions, navigation, filtering options, tooltips and contextual help, messages, and so on.
+Overlays also refer more specifically to those containers used to present actions, navigation, filtering options, tooltips and contextual help, messages, and more.
 See examples below.

 ## Slide-out